leandog/intelligent-engineering-with-ai/Course Outline.md

      - **Interface Segregation Principle**
      - **Dependency Inversion Principle**.

-2. **Extreme Programming (XP) Overview (15 minutes)**

-   - Values of Extreme Programming: Communication, Simplicity, Feedback, Courage, Respect.
-   - Core practices: Pair programming, continuous integration, small releases, simple design, and system metaphor.

-3. **ZOMBIE Testing Technique (15 minutes)**

-   - **Introduction to ZOMBIE Testing:**
-     - **Z**: Zero - What happens if there are zero of a thing?
-     - **O**: One - What happens when there is exactly one of a thing?
-     - **M**: Many - What happens when there are more than one thing?
-     - **B**: Boundaries - Are there special boundary values for the thing?
-     - **I**: Interfaces - Are there common interfaces with expectations?
-     - **E**: Exceptions/Errors - What cases cause errors?
-Exactly what should they do?
-   - **Practical Exercise:**
-     - Apply the ZOMBIE testing technique to a simple problem, discussing how to use this approach to identify edge cases and potential issues.

-4. **Fake it till you make it**

-Start with the simplest solution that could possibly work, even if it is just hardcoding the answer.
-Gradually replace hardcoded parts with real logic as more tests are added and pass.

-5. **DRY - Don't Repeat Yourself**

-Avoid duplication.
-Each piece of knowledge must have a single, unambiguous, authoritative representation within a system.

-6. **YAGNI**

-Implement only what is necessary.
-Don’t add functionality until it is deemed necessary.

-7. **Fake it till you make it**

 **Wrap-Up and Q&A (15 minutes)**

 1. **Summarize Key Takeaways from the Morning Session**